kodemore/chocs/README.md

 > Keep in mind that the `chocs.serve()` function is using the `bjoern` package, so make sure you included it in your project
 > dependencies before using it.
 You are able to use any WSGI compatible server.

+## Available middlewares

+### OpenAPI Integration middleware

+Allows integrating OpenAPI documentation into your codebase, providing automating request validation based on your OpenAPI spec.
+More details are available in the [chocs-openapi repository](https://github.com/kodemore/chocs-openapi).

+### ParsedBody middleware

+Parsed body middleware helps to convert json/yaml request payloads into dataclass, this not only makes your daily tasks easier but increases readability of your code and contract.
+More details are available in the [chocs-parsed-body repository](https://github.com/kodemore/chocs-parsed-body).

 # Documentation
 For usage and detailed documentation please visit our [wiki page](https://github.com/kodemore/chocs/wiki)